- 384 views

-- Join trails taking in rocky escarpments soaring to heights of 1500 meters and dry river beds dropping to 50 meters below sea level.
+- Join trails featuring rocky escarpments soaring up to 1,500 meters and dry river beds dropping to 50 meters below sea level.

 - Capture the night sky full of stars, away from the city lights.

 - Marvel at the Madaba Mosaic Map in Saint George’s Church, the oldest surviving depiction of the Middle East.

 - Explore the churches and mosques standing side by side, a symbol of true religious harmony.